nilsherzig/kubernetes-homelab/README.md

 Please keep in mind, that this is currently very much work in progress.
 I will add some colors (🍎🧡💚) next to sections (don't trust anything but 💚).
 I will add a static site generator at some point in the future.

+Furthermore, I will try to keep the main branch `stable` and commit things that are work in progress / i don't understand jet, but I'm working on onto the `unstable` branch and merge them after cleanup.

 ## Setup

 ### install k3s